charbelmansour005/EuriskoArticles/README.md

 Overview
 --
-react native cli x typescript
+this project was completed using react native cli x typescript

 How to run the project:
 ---